Elmer Rosenberg

-Elmer Rosenberg (1885 – April 1951) was an American politician and labor leader from New York.
+Elmer Rosenberg (November 18, 1885 – April 10, 1951) was a Hungarian-American labor leader and politician from New York.

 Life

 He was born in Újpest, which is now a district of Budapest, Hungary, and attended the public schools there.
 He emigrated to the United States in 1900, and became a cloth cutter in New York City.
 He graduated from Rand School of Social Science.
 He was President of Local 10 of the Amalgamated Ladies' Garment Cutters Union; and President of the Joint Board of the Cloak, Skirt and Reefer Makers' Union.
-He led several garment workers' strikes and frequently took part in negotiations of wages and working conditions between garment unions and manufacturers.
+He oversaw multiple strikes by textile workers and often participated in pay and working-condition discussions between garment unions and manufacturers.

 He was a Socialist member of the New York State Assembly (New York Co., 6th D.) in 1918.

 In 1920, he left New York City and moved to Lake Huntington, Sullivan County, New York, where he bought a boarding house.
 He married Rose Braverman.

 His son, Robert Rosenberg, (b.
 1925) was a history teacher and hotel owner.
 His daughter Esterita "Cissie" (Rosenberg) Blumberg (1928–2004) published a book of memoirs: Remember the Catskills: Tales of a Recovering Hotelkeeper (1997).

+Rosenberg died in Miami, Florida on April 10, 1951.